 - Start your own business.
 Can you install a hard drive?
 Can you strip a computer of spyware?
 Can you perform minor car repairs?
 Do you have a pickup truck you could use to haul furniture?
 Are you a passable guitar player?
 Charge cheap rates and exceed expectations.
 Word will spread.
 When you’ve built up a customer base, you can raise your rates a little.
 This is an awesome way to make money.

 - Learn to invest.
 Find a discount broker and begin making regular investments.
-Sharebuilder is a great choice for college students.
-It costs only $4 to make a scheduled stock purchase, and you can invest any amount of money, even $20.
-Don’t obsess over the details yet.
+ShareBuilder is a great choice for college students.
+You can buy stocks right away for $6.95 per online trade.
+And you can make investments on a schedule you choose for just $3.95 per investment — plus you can invest any amount of money, even $20.
+But don’t obsess over the details yet.
 You can worry about high returns and low fees later.
 Right now the most important thing is to develop the investment habit.
-(Ad: Buy Stocks for $4 at ShareBuilder.)
+(Ad: Buy Stocks for as low as $3.95 at ShareBuilder.)
 Ten years from now, you’ll thank yourself.
-If you can find a way to invest $1000 a year for the next ten years, you can set yourself up for life.
+If you can find a way to invest $1,000 a year for the next ten years, you can set yourself up for life.
 No joke.

 You’re ahead of the game just by reading this list.
 Now do yourself a favor: subscribe to Get Rich Slowly via RSS or via email (see the sidebar).
 Then go visit I Will Teach You to Be Rich.
 Ramit’s advice is targeted directly at young adults.